fredgibbs/fredgibbs.github.io/courses/digital-methods/schedule.md

 Anne Burdick et al.
 *Digital\_Humanities*.

-Sort out DH Project Review assignments.
+Sort out DH Project Review assignments for Friday.
 </div>

 <div class="right_box">
 #### DH Projects Review
-We'll delve into some of the debates about the nature of "DH" and also begin exploring some (online) projects (whether focused on presenting archives, interpretation, methodology, exhibits, etc) to get a better feel for the digital footprint of DH.
+We'll delve into some of the debates about the nature of "DH" and also begin exploring some [DH projects](http://dhcommons.org/projects) (whether focused on presenting archives, interpretation, methodology, exhibits, etc) to get a better feel for the digital footprint of DH.
 </div>

 </div>